sonu-dev/master-infra/README.md

 # master-infra
-A project for illustrating proof of concepts of new technologies and architectural patterns and best practices.
+An Illustration for proof of concepts of new technologies and architectural patterns and best practices.